chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 This tag can be used to import a module/attribute, create an instance of a class, or call a function.

-.. admonition:: flag
+.. admonition:: tag
-  :class: guide-config-flag
+  :class: guide-config-tag

   * An import path is defined as ``{module}::{attribute}``, which is roughly equivalent to the python statement ``from {module} import {attribute}``.